-Sure, it’s just a cafeteria, but there is something inexplicably cool about getting to eat where Walt Disney did and where current employees eat every day.
+Sure, it’s just a cafeteria, but there is something inexplicably cool about getting to eat where Walt Disney did.
+And where current Disney employees eat every day!
 You somehow feel part of a special club.
 Plus, the food here is really good!
 There’s a sandwich station, a taco station, a salad bar, a grill with burgers and the like, plus several other stations where the hot offerings change daily.
 But there’s always one staple no matter what day of the week it is – every day the commissary serves up Walt’s Chili, the original recipe that Walt himself enjoyed all of the time!
 Where else are you going to get the chance to eat like Walt did?

 WALT DISNEY ARCHIVES

 The other is Adventures by Disney’s Backstage Magic tour.
-Guests on this Adventure spend one whole morning touring around The Lot learning all about the history, eating lunch in the commissary, and of course taking time to shop in the Studio store!
-That might be worth it alone to book this vacation, but then you’ll get to visit the Imagineering campus AND the Jim Henson studios – literally the ultimate backstage pass!
+Guests on this Adventure spend a morning touring around The Lot.
+They learn all about the history, eating lunch in the commissary, and of course taking time to shop in the Studio store!
+That might be worth it alone to book this vacation, but then you’ll get to visit the Imagineering campus AND the Jim Henson studios.
+It is literally the ultimate backstage pass!

 Have you been lucky enough to visit the Walt Disney Studios?
 If so, I’d love to hear your favorite memory in the comments below!

 Don't miss any of our DPP vacation tips.
 Plus get a free gift instantly!